fabianmagrini/dotnet-api-template/README.md

 Update template-api/values.yaml:

-* Change image.repository to template-api
+* Change image.repository to ghcr.io/fabianmagrini/dotnet-api-template
-* Change image.tag to 0.0.1
+* Change imagePullSecrets to name: ghcr-secret.
+See [above](### Using a private package from your GitHub Container Registry) on creating the secret.
 * Change service.type to LoadBalancer
 * Change service.port to 9000

+Update template-api/Chart.yaml:

+* Change appVersion to "0.0.1

 Update template-api/templates/deployment.yaml: